 Why do some online reviews say Vicrez is a scam?

 Negative reviews typically stem from delayed shipments, fitment issues that required modification, or frustration with customer service response times during high-volume periods.
-Some reviews are from customers who expected OEM-level fitment from aftermarket parts and were disappointed when adjustment was required.
+Some reviewers expected OEM-level fitment from aftermarket parts and were disappointed when adjustment was required.
 We’ve had real issues that generated legitimate complaints, but “scam” implies we’re taking money without delivering products, which isn’t accurate.
-We fulfill orders, we provide tracking, and we handle warranty claims — that’s not how scams operate.
+We fulfill orders, we provide tracking, we hold a 3.7/5 Trustpilot score across 293 reviews, and we handle warranty claims — that’s not how scams operate.

 The Bottom Line

 Is Vicrez legit?
 Yes.
-We’re a real company with physical warehouses, a team of over fifty people, established manufacturer relationships, and over fifteen years in business.
-We process six figures in monthly orders for customers ranging from DIY enthusiasts to professional body shops.
+We’re a real company — Vicrez LLC, founded in 2015 in Orange County, California, headquartered today in Muskogee, Oklahoma — with established manufacturer relationships, an OEM-licensed product line, a B2B dealer network, and nearly a decade in business.
+We ship thousands of orders per month for customers ranging from DIY enthusiasts to professional body shops.
 We’re registered, we’re insured, we’re reachable, and we’re accountable.

 Are we perfect?
 No. We’ve had shipping delays, customer service gaps during growth periods, and the occasional quality control miss.
 We’ve learned hard lessons about scaling operations, managing supply chains, and meeting customer expectations.
 But we’re still here, still improving, and still committed to providing aggressive aftermarket styling at competitive prices.

-If you’re considering ordering from Vicrez, I encourage you to do your research, read recent reviews, and reach out with specific questions about the products you’re interested in.
-If you have concerns or want to discuss a potential order before committing, you can contact me directly at luis.rbd@vicrez.com.
-I may not be able to respond to every email personally, but my team monitors that inbox and escalates issues that need founder attention.
+If you’re considering ordering from Vicrez, we encourage you to do your research, read recent reviews on Trustpilot, and reach out with specific questions about the products you’re interested in.
+If you have concerns or want to discuss a potential order before committing, you can contact our team directly at support@vicrez.com or +1 (855) 420-3033.
+We may not always be able to respond to every email same-day, but our team monitors that inbox and escalates issues that need leadership attention.

-I built Vicrez because I love cars and wanted to create a company that served the enthusiast community with quality parts and fair pricing.
+Here at Vicrez we love cars and built this company to serve the enthusiast community with quality parts and fair pricing.
 We’re not a faceless corporation, and we’re not a scam.
 We’re a real business run by real people who care about the automotive aftermarket.
 If that’s enough to earn your business, we’ll work hard to deliver an experience that justifies your trust.